rickkas7/particle-i2c-tutorial/README.md

 ![DS75 Wire1](images/ds75wire1.jpg)

+Important note: Even though there are two sets of pins, for all practical purposes you can't use both Wire and Wire1 at the same time.
+It's not like having two separate I2C interfaces, because they're connected to the same I2C block in the STM32F205 processor, I2C1, and if you try to initialize both, weird things happen.
+If you need to connect to multiple I2C busses, use a TCA9548A instead.

 ## Control Everything

 [Control Everything](https://shop.controleverything.com) makes a large number of sensors boards for the Photon and Electron.
 For I2C sensors, one of the nice things is that the boards connect with 4-conductor locking ribbon cables, so you can use them as-is in permanent installation.